DhruvaKumar/CarND-Traffic-Sign-Classifier/readme.md

 ![alt text][image9]

-5 out of 8 images were classified correctly.
+5 out of 8 images were classified correctly, yielding an accuracy of 62.5%

 For each new image, we show the original image, the preprocessed image that is fed into the network and the top 5 softmax probabilities.
 The green bar shows the correct traffic sign.